Property investment – personal ownership vs company ownership

 With the changes to residential property taxation that have taken place over the last few years, in particular the restriction of mortgage interest, considering the optimal structure to acquire investment property is now more crucial than ever.

-An initial decision needs to be made whether to purchase the property:
+An initial decision needs to be made on whether to purchase the property:

 - As a joint owner or via a partnership (often with a spouse)